 There are different types of Italy employment visa.
 Each one of them is for different purposes.
 You pick one that is appropriate to your conditions.

 It is for people who have an innovative idea and want to set up a Startup in Italy.
 You file a business plan with the Italian Evaluation Committee.
 They assess it and decide whether it’s worthy or not.
 The company must work in the innovation field and have an innovative business plan.

 Filing through a certified incubator

 What is an incubator?
-You could join with an Italian company already existing in Italy.
+You could join an Italian company already existing in Italy.
 They must be willing to accept your startup idea.
 The company must have a few particular characteristics.
 Also, they must be ready to provide support in the below fields:

 Italy Freelancer Visa

 As the name suggests, it is for Freelancers who will work for themselves.
 No one will hire them.
 The employed also come under this category.

 The individuals who hold enough money to invest in Italy can apply for it.
 The investment must provide benefits to the Italian economy.
 Also, the investment amount can not be less than 500.000 EUR.

 If you seek to make investments as a philanthropic donation, the required amount is one million EUR.

 Italian law also accepts investment in real estate to move to the country.
 Yet, the required amount must be 300,000 to 500,000 EUR.